Fair Division in a Variable Setting: EF1-Restoration for Additive Binary Valuations

-Using \cref{lem:basic_orientation}, we know that $\genvy(X)$ is acyclic.
-Note that the transfer of an item from an agent $i$ who envies some $j$ in $X$ is not valid since it creates $\ef1$-envy from $i$ to $j$.
-So, a valid transfer can only be from a sink in $\genvy(X)$.
+\begin{proof} Let $X$ be the input near-$\mathsf{EF1}$ orientation.
+We require $q$ valid transfers (see \cref{def:valid-transfer}) to be made to agent $1$ to restore $\mathsf{EF1}$.
+We claim that \Cref{algo:graphical-binary-basic} makes at most $(n-1)$ valid transfers in the system, per item that agent $1$ receives.

+From \cref{lem:basic_orientation}, we know that $\genvy(X)$ is acyclic.
+Hence, a sink in $\genvy(X)$ can transfer an item without creating any new $\mathsf{EF1}$-envy.
 However, agent $1$ may not positively value any item in the bundle of any sink.
-Therefore, in \Cref{algo:EF1_orientation}, we transfer an item from a sink to its predecessor in $\genvy(X)$.
-Since the predecessor must positively value at least one item from the sink's bundle, the orientation property is maintained along with the near-$\ef1$ condition.
-We show that such transfers are always valid.
-Furthermore, we show that agent $1$ will receive an item after at most $n-1$ (valid) transfers.
-Hence, after $K(n-1)$ transfers, we must reach an $\ef1$ orientation.
+Therefore, in \Cref{algo:graphical-binary-basic}, we transfer an item from a sink to one of its predecessors in $\genvy(X)$.
+Since any predecessor must positively value at least one item in the sink's bundle, the transfer of such an item maintains an orientation.
+We claim that the allocation that results from such a transfer is a near-$\mathsf{EF1}$ orientation.
+Furthermore, we show that agent $1$ will receive an item (that she values) after at most $n-1$ such (valid) transfers.
+Hence, after $q(n-1)$ transfers, we must reach an $\mathsf{EF1}$ orientation.